jqmviegas/jqm_cvi/README.md

 jqm_cvi
 =======

-Small module with Cluster Validity Indexes (CVI)
+Small module with Cluster Validity Indices (CVI)
 ------------------------------------------------

 Dunn and Davius Bouldin indices are implemented.
 It follows the equations presented in theory.pdf.